Tutorial: Web Testing (JavaScript)¶

 line:

-Now we need to just consolidate these two lines into the actual test.
+Now, consolidate these two lines into the test script.
 Using the script editor, change the two lines from:

 Tester.AssertEqual('', null, null);